 Here, skilled craftsmen forge knives that act as functional pieces of art, with edges so sharp you could shave your face with them.

-If you haven’t heard of Wusthof, you’ve been living under a rock.
-As one of the most well-known knife makers on the planet, the German business has over two centuries of blade-wielding prowess under their belts.
-Favoured by top chefs like Jamie Oliver and Gordon Ramsay, Wusthof knives bare the recognisable trident logo that proves their products are fit for a ruler like you.
+If you haven’t heard of Wüsthof, you’ve been living under a rock.
+As one of the most well-known knife makers on the planet, the German company has over two centuries of blade-wielding prowess under its belt.
+A brand favoured by top chefs like Jamie Oliver and Gordon Ramsay – so you’re in good company – Wüsthof knives bare the recognisable trident logo that proves its products are fit for a ruler like you.

-Dating way back to 1731, Zwilling J.A.
-Henckels is a legend in the knife world.
-Founded in Solingen, Germany, each piece enjoys contoured handles, Proprietary Friodur ice-hardened steel and Sigmaforge construction for sharp, strong and flexible blades.
+With a history dating all the way back to 1731, Zwilling J.A.
+Henckels has cemented itself as a legend in the knife world.
+Founded in Solingen, Germany, each piece enjoys contoured handles, proprietary Friodur ice-hardened steel and Sigmaforge construction for sharp, strong and flexible (the right kind) blades.

-While they also dabble in premium cookware, flatware and glassware, it’s their knives that have us doing backflips.
-We particularly enjoy the meat cleavers, but every knife in their range is top quality and boasts an enduring lifespan (in fact, these knives will probably outlive us).
+While Henckels also dabbles in premium cookware, flatware and glassware, it’s knife lineup is what has us doing backflips.
+We particularly enjoy the meat cleavers, but every knife in the range is top quality and boasts an enduring lifespan (in fact, these knives will probably outlive us).

 Edge Of Belgravia

-From the oldest to the youngest, Edge of Belgravia is relatively new on the knife scene, but they’re quickly slashing their way to the top with inspiring blades worthy of being mounted in a museum.
+Edge of Belgravia is relatively new on the knife block (pun most definitely intended) but is quickly slashing its way to the top with inspiring blades worthy of being mounted in a museum.
 Established in London in 2010, and officially launched to the UK market two years later, Edge of Belgravia is popular thanks to the use of contemporary design, high-tech materials and super sharp stainless steel.

-As the creator of the original Swiss army knife, Victorinox have been keeping military men, scouts and home cooks ready for anything since 1884.
+As the creator of the original Swiss army knife, Victorinox has been keeping military men, scouts and home cooks ready for anything since 1884.

-From basic bread knives to more elaborate chef varieties, one of their best sellers is the slicing, dicing, and mincing powerhouse that is a ‘santoku’ blade.
+From basic bread knives to more elaborate chef varieties, one of its best-sellers is the slicing, dicing, and mincing powerhouse that is a ‘Santoku’ blade.
 More affordable than other entries on this list, Victorinox is perfect for the home cook setting up his cutlery drawer.

-The company produces all sorts of kitchen tools and accessories, but we’re currently obsessed with their new Flash range of kitchen knives.
+The company produces all sorts of kitchen tools and accessories, but we’re currently obsessed with its latest range of Flash kitchen knives.